Bengman/Methodology/authentication.md

 - [ ] Test for Weak Registration Implementation - Over HTTP

+(blind xss)

+- [ ] Submit a blind xss payload as the username, adress or any other potential information during registration.

 # Test account recovery function

 - [ ] Understand how the forgotten password function works by doing a complete walk-through using an account you control.